BW Thumbnail Burgundy The Life Cycle of Market Champions_June 2024.jpg

 The Life Cycle of Market Champions_05.png

 A consideration for investors today is that most investors’ portfolios have higher exposure than ever to the current champions.
 Investors often end up increasingly allocated to the previous outperformer because stock holdings tend to be managed with reference to the market cap, and markets that outperform become a bigger share of the overall market.
 Today, that’s more the case than ever—in part due to the concentration of champions in the US market, and in part due to the US market’s large weight in global benchmarks and the prevalence of indexing.
 Over a third of a typical US-market-weighted portfolio is allocated to the current basket of champions, and in a world portfolio, this share ends up close to 20%—the highest in over 50 years.
-As a hypothetical alternative, given the forces of creative destruction over the past century, an equally weighted portfolio delivered a higher and more consistent return than the market cap portfolio.

 The Life Cycle of Market Champions_06.png